 When producing personalised books in off-line mode (using the sheet pile feeder SB-095, see Appendix 5) then the sheet bar code reader may be positioned to read the top sheet in the pile.
-If applying a personalized cover, then the optional code reader in the cover feeder reads the bottom cover in the pile after it has pre-fed a short distance.
+If applying a personalized cover, then the optional code reader in the cover feeder reads a code printed on the outside of the cover after the bottom cover in the pile has prefed a short distance.
 If the coded ID numbers on the sheets and cover do not match, then the machine will stop immediately before the first sheet of a book feeds from the pile feeder.
 This makes it easier for the operator to seek and correct the cause of non-matching sheets and cover, without having to remove sheets or covers from the machine and replace them in their respective feeders.